Supervised Reward Inference: Introduction

 In order for artificial agents to achieve human goals, humans must first communicate their goals to the agents.
 While the traditional method of goal communication in reinforcement learning (RL) is explicit reward specification, specifying correct rewards can be challenging \citep{hadfieldmenell2017inverse, ratner2018reward, booth23perils, knox2024how}.
 This has highlighted the need for alternative modalities for reward specification, such as human demonstrations, the modality studied in inverse reinforcement learning (IRL) \citep{ng2000algorithms}.

 IRL generally assumes that demonstrations are generated according to a specific model of human behavior, which ranges from noisy optimality \citep{ng2000algorithms, Ramachandran2007bayesian, zheng2014robust, chan2021human, laidlaw2022boltzmann, barnett2023active} to bounded reasoning \citep{evans2015learning, evans2016learning, zhi2020online} and beyond.
-Yet while such models produce solvable learning problems, they are still far from accurate descriptions of the entirety of human behavior.
-First, real-world human behavior demonstrates all of these suboptimalities at once, and many more that have yet to be accounted for \citep{kahneman2011thinking, shah2019feasibility}; second, people frequently use entirely non-optimal behavior such as gestures in order to communicate their goals.
+While such models produce solvable learning problems, they are still far from accurate descriptions of the entirety of human behavior, for two reasons: 1) real-world human behavior demonstrates all of these suboptimalities at once, and many more not yet accounted for \citep{kahneman2011thinking, shah2019feasibility}; and 2) people frequently use entirely non-optimal behavior such as gestures in order to communicate goals.

 In this paper, we investigate one approach to learning rewards from the full range of human behavior: framing a human's actions as an \textit{indication} of their goals, rather than an attempted \textit{optimization} of them.
 Similar to previous work \citep{enayati2018skill, reddy2018where, shah2019feasibility}, we assume access to a dataset of behaviors (e.g., demonstrations or gestures) and their associated ground-truth rewards.
 However, rather than explicitly learning a behavior model that maps these rewards onto the behaviors, we use supervised learning to directly learn a mapping of behaviors onto rewards.
-This approach, which we call Supervised Reward Inference (SRI), is fast, data efficient, and asymptotically Bayes-optimal (see Sections \ref{sec:theory} and \ref{sec:experiments}).
+This approach, which we call Supervised Reward Inference (SRI), \textbf{is an asymptotically Bayes-optimal approach for both reward inference and apprenticeship learning} (policy inference) for any fixed class of behavior under standard assumptions (Section \ref{sec:theory}); the behavior class must be fixed between training and deployment, but need not be known or modeled.

+Surprisingly, our experiments also show that \textbf{SRI is a \textit{practical} method for learning rewards and policies} from a behavior--reward dataset.
+Despite using no inductive biases whatsoever about RL, our SRI implementation achieves near-ceiling performance on a known benchmark for reward inference from suboptimal behavior \citep{shah2019feasibility}, and demonstrates strong performance on Meta-World reach and pick-place tasks, even though our RL experiments showed that pick-place policy learning requires an exceptionally accurate reward function (Section \ref{sec:experiments}).
+These results support the idea that less-biased learning algorithms often outperform more-biased algorithms when provided with enough data \citep{sutton2019bitter, chen2021decision}; indeed, SRI's performance improves smoothly with data quantity, though aside from pick-place it can still perform well on challenging reward inference tasks even with limited data (Table \ref{tab:sri-data-efficiency}).